Tencent/RapidView/rapidstudio_vscode_extension/rapidstudio/README.md

 Items in explorer right-click menu:

-* `New Rapid Workspace `: Initial a rapid workspace in current root directory.
+* `New Rapid Workspace ` : Initial a rapid workspace in current root directory.
 This operation creates a file named rapid_workspace.json.
-* `New Rapid View `:Create a view, and bind a main file for it.
+* `New Rapid View ` : Create a view, and bind a main file for it.

 ### Quick debug

 Buttions in the navigation bar in the upper right corner of the window:

-* `Sync File `: Quickly sync single file to sdcard
+* `Sync File ` : Quickly sync single file to sdcard
-* `Sync Project `: Quickly sync all files under the project to sdcard
+* `Sync Project ` : Quickly sync all files under the project to sdcard

 ### Automatic completion